galaxyproject/galaxy-charts/docs/content/xml-sections.md

 # Sections

+Galaxy Charts provides three XML sections: `settings`, `specs`, and `tracks`.
+These sections allow you to define dynamic input parameters, which users can interact with, or static values to configure your visualization.

+- **`settings`**: Contains a single set of input elements displayed to the user for customization.
+- **`specs`**: Holds static key/value pairs that configure visualization settings without user interaction.
+- **`tracks`**: Includes input elements specific to each data track, allowing customization per track.

+Use these sections to tailor the visualization experience based on user input or preset configurations.

 ## Settings Section

 The `settings` section includes an `array` of `input` elements that allow users to customize the visualization.
 These customization options are also available when embedding the visualization in Galaxy workflow reports.
 Below is an example of a `settings` section with a single `text` input element: